Debra Elmegreen: Career

 Elmegreen did post-doctoral research at the Hale Observatory (now Mount Wilson Observatory) beginning in 1979, where she was the first female post-doctoral researcher at any of the Carnegie Observatories.
 Starting in 1985, she began teaching astronomy at Vassar College.
 In 1990, she became an associate professor and then department chair in 1993.

-Elmegreen is particularly interested in Star formation and star forming galaxies.
+Elmegreen is particularly interested in star formation and star forming galaxies.
 In 1997, Elmegreen published an astronomy textbook for undergraduates titled, Galaxies and Galactic Structure, through Prentice Hall.
 Elmegreen has also published over 200 academic papers.

 She was president of the American Astronomical Society from 2010-2012, and was appointed as a board member of the 2010 Astronomy and Astrophysics Decadal Survey through the National Academies of Sciences, Engineering, and Medicine.

 In 2013, she and her husband authored a paper, "The Onset of Spiral Structure in the Universe", published in the Astrophysical Journal.

+She was the President of the International Astronomical Union, (2021-2024, President-Elect 2018-21; VP 2015-18).

 Recognition

 She was elected to the American Academy of Arts and Sciences in 2019.
 In 2018, Elmegreen won the George Van Biesbroeck Prize for her unselfish service to astronomy on regional, national, and international scales.